-- Subscriber Agreements. - Certificate application records and documentation submitted in support of Certificate applications whether successful or rejected. - Transaction records and financial audit records. - External or internal audit trail records and reports, except for WebTrust audit reports that MAY be published at the discretion of Sectigo. - Private Keys - Contingency plans and disaster recovery plans. - Internal tracks and records on the operations of Sectigo infrastructure, Certificate management and enrolment services and data.
+- Subscriber Agreements. - Certificate application records and documentation submitted in support of certificate applications whether successful or rejected. - Transaction records and financial audit records. - External or internal audit trail records and reports, except for eIDAS/ETSI audit reports that may be published at the discretion of Sectigo. - Private Keys - Contingency plans and disaster recovery plans. - Internal tracks and records on the operations of Sectigo infrastructure, certificate management and enrolment services and data.